wasineer-dev/kdpp/README.md

 Output: Samples from k-DPP

-Dependency: , DPPy and Tensorflow
+Dependency: dvstar, DPPy and Tensorflow

 An example on how to use DPPy and Tensorflow to sample exactly from k-DPP and evaluate log probability.